 Chip in for a monthly sub (from £4/$5 with Nest and from £6.49/$2.99 with Netgear) and you get extras.
 Nest will give you more days of video history, the ability to set specific zones to monitor, and more intelligent alerts that can recognise faces; with Arlo, you also get more cloud storage, activity zone settings, and support for more cameras.

-We've also mentioned other cameras in the range: Netgear still sells the original Arlo Pro and Arlo, with lower-resolution footage and fewer features, as well as the Arlo Go – which can connect to cellular networks and run from battery power, so you could have it all the way down at the bottom of your garden.
+We've also mentioned other cameras in the range: the original Arlo Pro and Arlo are still on sale, with lower-resolution footage and fewer features, as well as the Arlo Go – which can connect to cellular networks and run from battery power, so you could have it all the way down at the bottom of your garden.

 Nest has the Nest Cam IQ Indoor, for all your indoor security camera needs, as well as a variety of older versions if you want to save some money and don't want the very highest resolution footage or the smartest features.
 It might be worth taking a moment to see what else the Arlo and Nest ranges have to offer.